Considering a career in data science? Wondering what exactly that entails? Welcome to your complete guide to professional advancement.

 Data scientists work in every industry – from the Defense Department to Internet start-ups to financial institutions – and tackle big data projects on every level.

-The best job of the 21st century is only getting better.
+One of the most popular jobs of the 21st century is only getting better.
 A McKinsey report estimates that by 2018, the U.S. could face a shortage of 140,000 to 190,000 data scientists and 1.5 million managers and analysts who understand how to use big data to make decisions.
 Do you have to invest in a master’s degree?
 Not necessarily.
 Plenty of successful data scientists launched their careers with a B.S. and a hefty handful of skills.
 However, as data problems become more complex, many big companies are demanding advanced degrees.
-Top employers by industry include:
+Some of the industries employing data scientists include:

 - Computer Software